searchingwang/hello-word/README.md

 # hello-word
 Just another repository
 Hi,humans.
-everyone will commit a error.
+Everyone will commit a error.
+I wish I can learn more from here.
+Fighting.